Fidelity and quantum geometry approach to Dirac exceptional points in diamond nitrogen-vacancy centers: Conclusions

-Finally, we note that the fidelity-based geometric diagnostics discussed here are, in principle, accessible in several experimental platforms that realize non-Hermitian Hamiltonians via conditional dynamics.
+Finally, we note that the fidelity-based geometric diagnostics discussed here are, in principle, accessible in several experimental platforms that realize non-Hermitian Hamiltonians through conditional dynamics.
 In the NV-center implementation of Ref.~\onlinecite{Wu2025_PRL}, the effective non-Hermitian evolution is engineered through quantum dilation, enabling direct access to biorthogonal state overlaps via conditional measurements and post-selection.
-More generally, non-Hermitian dynamics realized through post-selected quantum trajectories, such as in Ref.~\onlinecite{Rivero2022}, also provide access to pure conditional states, from which state overlaps and fidelity susceptibilities may be inferred through repeated state preparation and measurement.
+More generally, platforms based on post-selected quantum trajectories, such as the setting considered in Ref.~\onlinecite{Rivero2022}, also provide access to pure conditional states, from which state overlaps and fidelity susceptibilities may be inferred through repeated state preparation and measurement.
+Another potentially suitable platform is provided by trapped-ion quantum simulators~\cite{Ding2021:trapped_ion, Cao2023:trapped_ion, chen2025:trapped_ion}.
+Although a direct realization of a Dirac EP in a trapped-ion platform remains to be demonstrated, the essential ingredients required for the present proposal are available in principle: a three-level internal manifold can encode the effective qutrit, tunable coherent couplings can reproduce the spin-1 structure of Hamiltonian Eq.~\eqref{eq:Hamiltonian}, and ancilla-assisted dilation or state-selective dissipation can be used to engineer the corresponding non-Hermitian dynamics.
+Combined with the high-fidelity state tomography routinely available in trapped-ion experiments, these capabilities would provide a natural route to reconstruct the relevant state overlaps and probe the directional fidelity response predicted here.
 These considerations suggest that fidelity-based probes offer a broadly applicable route to experimentally exploring the intrinsic geometry of non-Hermitian singularities.